Planning to Use Extensions in Configuration Manager

 Applies To: System Center 2012 Configuration Manager SP2, System Center 2012 R2 Configuration Manager, System Center 2012 R2 Configuration Manager SP1

 Beginning with System Center 2012 R2 Configuration Manager, optional extensions that introduce new capabilities to manage mobile devices using Microsoft Intune are available from within the Configuration Manager console.
 Configuration Manager administrators can enable individual extensions to gain access to these new capabilities without waiting for the next service pack or major product release to introduce that functionality.

-To use extensions, you must first install the Windows Intune connector site system role in your hierarchy and have a Microsoft Intune subscription.
-The Windows Intune connector is responsible for contacting Microsoft to download the available extensions.
-After available extensions are downloaded they are available in the Configuration Manager console where you can select one or more to enable in your hierarchy.
+To use extensions, you must first install the Microsoft Intune connector site system role in your hierarchy and have a Microsoft Intune subscription.
+The Microsoft Intune connector is responsible for contacting Microsoft to download the available extensions.
+After available extensions are downloaded, they are available in the Configuration Manager console where you can select one or more to enable in your hierarchy.

 After you enable an extension, the capabilities that it introduces appear seamlessly as regular options and settings in the Configuration Manager console alongside existing options and settings.
 For example, after you enable the extension for email profiles, a new node named Email Profiles appears under Company Resource Access in the Compliance Settings node in the Assets and Compliance workspace.
 This new option enables you to configure and deploy email profiles to devices along with the other available profiles.

 Because different extensions deliver separate sets of functionality, you can find documentation for extensions in the feature-specific areas of the Configuration Manager documentation on Microsoft TechNet.
 To learn more, use the following links; or from within the Configuration Manager console, select an extension and then click More Information.